hungryram/hungryram-gatsby/services/websites-with-ssl-certificates.md

     SSL Certificates and [responsive web designs](/services/responsive-web-design/) are some of the most important web standard rules when it comes to designing websites.
 At Hungry Ram, SSL Certificate is a must since our main focus is fast and secure websites.
 We ensure every single page is encrypted after launching the website.
   heading: Why SSL Certificates are needed to secure your website
-search_engine_optimization:
-  meta_description: Don't overlook the importance of SSL certificates.
-At Hungry Ram,
-    we focus on fast and secure websites and SSL is one of our main focus.
-  title_tag: SSL Certificates For Your Website - Hungry Ram
 second_intro:
   body: Have you ever visited a website and it said _not secure_ next to their domain
     name?
 That means their site is not fully secure or does not have an SSL certificate